 We expect further shakeups in the airline industry over the following months.
 Some services might be cancelled, aircraft changed or downgraded.
 The schedule we describe may very well change.

 By the way, we also have many more deals starting from Brussels:

 Search & Book

 A minimum stay of five days applies as well as a maximum stay of one month.
-We’ve compiled all possible flight dates from Brussels at the lowest fare in our availability calendar above, but you can also check the availability using Google Flights.
+The outbound flight has to take place from Sunday through Thursday, while the inbound flight is limited to Monday through Friday.
+We’ve compiled all possible flight dates from Brussels at the lowest fare for trips up to fifteen days in our availability calendar above.
+You can also check the availability using Google Flights.
 You should then, however, book directly on Qatar Airways’ website.

 Why is booking with an airline better than with an online travel agency?